infantleo103/latest_zara/replit.md

 # Overview

-This is a modern e-commerce web application built as a full-stack solution featuring a fashion retail store (ZARA-inspired).
-The application provides a complete shopping experience with product browsing, cart management, and search functionality.
-It follows a monorepo structure with separate client and server directories, sharing common schemas and types through a shared directory.
+This is a high-fidelity Zara website clone featuring minimalist luxury design with aesthetic model photography and sophisticated animations.
+The application recreates Zara's premium fashion e-commerce experience with floating navigation, full-size indoor photoshoot images in random grid layouts, and contemporary design elements.
+Built as a full-stack solution with complete shopping functionality including product browsing, cart management, and search capabilities.

 # User Preferences